 New research by a De Montfort University Leicester (DMU) academic has shown that a fundamental change in how psychology research is conducted is required.

 One of psychology’s main goals is to study human behaviour, which has traditionally been described and explained using principles and theories that can be generalised to all human beings.

 An article published in the journal Trends in Cognitive Sciences by Dr Carlos Crivelli, VC2020 Lecturer in Psychology at DMU, has discussed new ways to advance our understanding of human psychology by taking into account human diversity.

 Dr Crivelli has argued that culture plays an important role in shaping human perception, thought and action and therefore cannot be ignored.
 Human behaviour is influenced by prior experiences, beliefs and cultural background and therefore approaches constrained by Western assumptions grounded in psychological theories are unsuitable.

-Dr Crivelli believes that the best way to advance our understanding of human behavior is by using data-driven methods.
+Dr Crivelli believes that the best way to advance our understanding of human behaviour is by using data-driven methods.
 These methods, which are frequently used in other branches of science such as psychophysics, ethology, or artificial intelligence, can reveal new insights that Western theories might overlook.

 Data-driven methods allow for more flexibility during the process of data collection.
 The emphasis on description and discovery does not preclude the existence of a robust mathematical and theoretical background.

 Dr Crivelli gathered a lot of data by doing research in Papua New Guinea

 For example, machine learning and data mining, social network analysis, psychophysics or behavioural ecology all build mathematical models to describe reality; it is the data speaking rather than the intuitions of the reader.

 He explained: “In order to diversify our knowledge of human behaviour we need to restore the balance between data and theory-driven methods.
 Many areas in psychology have been grounded on Western assumptions that are starting to fall apart when we diversify the samples we study and the methods we use.